 This is the original image:

 Misty made me laugh when I was setting up for this shot.
-I took a few shots of her antics just for fun but when I saw her in this pose, I hoped very much that it would turn out nicely.
+I took a few shots of her antics just for fun but when I saw her in this pose, I was stunned by her thoughtfulness and peace.
 The more I look at it, the more it really draws me to it.
 Len’s nickname for Misty was “Mischievous One”!
-A very appropriate nickname, I might add but, for once, she wasn’t being michievous – she just sat there, looking out the window.
+A very appropriate nickname, but, for once, she wasn’t being mischievous – she just sat there, looking out the window.

 Does she know Len is gone?
-I don’t know, but what I do know is that she misses him – that’s a whole ’nother story in itself!
+I don’t know, but what I do know is that she misses him a great deal.

 Misty is looking out the window to the left of the shot and I love the way this has a somewhat spiritual feel.
 I think the light is what does this.

-I was tempted to leave the image as it was, slight blurriness and the lack of fabric on the right but I decided to see what I could do.
-I hunted up a recent copy of Photoshop Creative magazine (Issue 72).
+I was tempted to leave the image as it was, slight blurriness and a lack of fabric on the right but I decided to see what I could do.
+I found a recent copy of Photoshop Creative magazine (Issue 72).
 It has a good lot of tips in it and one of them was on Sharpening.
-I normally use Smart Sharpen but I’ve been told and read somewhere that I should use Unsharp – I don’t know why this is suggested, I’ve never seen a reason given for its preferece.
+I normally use Smart Sharpen but I’ve been told and read somewhere that I should use Unsharp – I don’t know why this is suggested, I’ve never seen a reason given for its preference.

-Anyway, after a bit of fiddling this is what I came up with.
-I don’t think I’ve over-sharpened it!
+After a bit of fiddling this is what I came up with.
+I don’t think I’ve over-sharpened it.
 I also copied a section of the fabric and pasted it over the right-hand side.
-I then used a black paintbrush to cover up a few small areas – I couldn’t be bothered selecting, copying and pasting again.
+I then used a black paintbrush to cover up a few small areas.

 This is the final result and I admit, I’m proud of it.